 Senate districts are allowed to vary a small amount in overall size, which explains the jagged line for total population.

 Congressional districts are designed to be exactly the same size; thus the straight line for total population of each district.
 There are two Greens, both from Houston, both Democrats: Al is the one on the left and Gene is the one on the right in the chart below.
 And there are two Johnsons: Sam, R-Plano, is on the left and Eddie Bernice, D-Dallas, is on the right.

 With 150 seats, there isn't room to label each House district.
-Instead, we bunched the districts around each set of numbers (population, VAP, CVAP, etc.) to illustrate the difference between the number of Texas, to the left, and the number of Texans who vote in primary elections, to the far left.
+Instead, we bunched the districts around each set of numbers (population, VAP, CVAP, etc.) to illustrate the difference between the number of Texas, to the left, and the number of Texans who vote in primary elections, to the far right.
 In 2012, less than 12 percent of the voting age population turned out for the Republican and Democratic primary elections.

 Texas Tribune donors or members may be quoted or mentioned in our stories, or may be the subject of them.
 For a complete list of contributors, click here.

 Perhaps it goes without saying — but producing quality journalism isn't cheap.
 At a time when newsroom resources and revenue across the country are declining, The Texas Tribune remains committed to sustaining our mission: creating a more engaged and informed Texas with every story we cover, every event we convene and every newsletter we send.
 As a nonprofit newsroom, we rely on members to help keep our stories free and our events open to the public.
 Do you value our journalism?
 Show us with your support.Yes, I'll donate today